markgroner/nba_shiny_apps/README.md

 ## NBA Shot Chart
-A repository to extract, clean, prepare, and store NBA shot chart data for an R Shiny application
+A repository to extract, prepare, and store NBA shot chart data for an R Shiny application